 Cuticles actually serve a purpose: protecting your nail bed.
 If removed, you’re once again opening yourself up to infection.
 Just ask your pedicurist to push the cuticle back, instead.
 Or better yet, leave your cuticle alone entirely.
 Even a gentle push back leaves more of your nail bed exposed to the germs that you want to avoid.

 3. Spa Baths

-Whirpools for your feet, while relaxing, are only safe if properly sanitized—and there’s no way to know how good a job your salon has done.
+Whirlpools for your feet, while relaxing, are only safe if properly sanitized—and there’s no way to know how good a job your salon has done.
 Only soak your feet in plain glass bowls or in tubs fitted with disposable liners.
 Otherwise, you’re basically soaking in a pool of bacteria and fungus.